camelstation/email-log/README.md

 ---

-## Why this approach
+## Why did I do this

-Because I wanted something simple to keep a track of things.
-- Fully static
-- Free
-- Extremely low maintenance
-- No vendor lock-in
-- Easy to audit and modify
-- Data is always in my repo

-It is intentionally simple and legible.
+Because I wanted something simple to keep a track of things that is easy to update, free, extremely low maintenance and easy to audit and modify.
+I'm also becoming more forgetful and this seems like a nice way to keep a track of things that are important or of interest to me, both fleeting and more permanent.
+If you find yourself on this page, good for you.

 ---